ReactiveXYZ-Dev/Adonis-Queue-Pro/README.md

 ```
 The option `jobId` is optional, if not provided, the kue type for the job will be a kebab-case of the argument. i.e. SendEmail -> send-email.

-This command will create job producers and consumers in directory configurable in **config/queue.js** with **consumerPath** and **producerPath**.
-Default to **app/Jobs/{Consumers | Producers}**.
+This command will create job producers and consumers in designated directories, which are configurable in **config/queue.js** with **consumerPath** and **producerPath**; this defaults to **app/Jobs/{Consumers | Producers}**.

-The job consumers and producers will both run in Adonis framework context, thus you can easily use any supported libraries within the job file.
+The job consumers and producers will both run in Adonis framework's context, thus you can easily use any supported libraries within the job file.

 #### Remove a job